 The Future of Hyperscale Data Networks

 New technology and applications will continue to drive the demand for testing and computing into the next decade and beyond.
-As the monetization opportunities presented by 5G expand, new entrants will drive applications that further challenge density, throughput and efficiency constraints.
-More data centers will be interconnected through immense fiber networks as each provider expands their reach and base in an effort to provide top performance levels.
+As the monetization opportunities presented by 5G and the IoT expand, new entrants will drive applications that further challenge density, throughput, and efficiency limits.

-As this technology evolves, VIAVI continues to draw upon experience, expertise and end-to-end (e2e) involvement to help our customers.
-Our solutions are used for planning, deployment and management of discrete elements, from conception in the lab to servicing in the field, and beyond.
+As the technology evolves, VIAVI continues to draw upon experience, expertise, and end-to-end (e2e) involvement to help our customers.
+Our hyperscale solutions are used for planning, deployment, and management of discrete elements, from conception in the lab to servicing in the field, and beyond.